maov19/maov19/README.md

 If you're looking for a team player that likes challenges, rock, and cats: you found it.

-Let's connect and build something great.
+Let's connect.
+Let's build something great together.
 -->